sapegin/tamia/Readme.md

 Bootstrap, Inuit.css and HTML5 Boilerplate are awesome.
 I found a lot of inspiration there.
 But they just don’t suit my needs and way of working.
 They also don’t like Stylus as much as I do.

 Tâmia is a new cool name for what I use every day in my own and freelance projects.
-It’s evolved from a folder on my HDD with a few CSS and JS files that I copypasted to every new project few years ago.
+It’s evolved from a folder on my HDD with a few CSS and JS files that I copypasted to every new project in 2000s.

 ## Browser Support

 I love new technologies so I spend as little time as possible on old browsers.
-The minimum supported browser is IE8 (and probably not all features will work fine there).
+The minimum supported browser is IE11.

 ## Workflow

-I use [Yeomen generator](https://github.com/tamiadev/generator-tamia) for scaffolding new projects: create folders and all required files.

-I use Grunt as much as possible: run Stylus, combine and minify JavaScript, optimize images, generate sprites, generate web fonts, pre-compile JavaScript templates, etc.
+I use Webpack to bundle JavaScript and Stylus.

 For CSS I use kinda [BEM](http://bem.info/) light methodology—[OPOR](http://blog.sapegin.me/all/opor-methodology) (One Page of Rules).

-And then I use BitBucket and Fabric to deploy website to a server.
+And then I use [shipit](https://github.com/sapegin/shipit) to deploy a site to a server from GitHub or BitBucket or using rsync.

 ## Definitions: blocks, components, modules